To move or not to move? That is the question many homeowners ask themselves as the space they are living in becomes more crowded.

-In today’s real estate market, where prices can be sky high, moving may be the more expensive option.
-Many people look to renovation/expansion instead as a way of getting more value for their dollars.
-The decision is a very individual one that each family must make on its own, because a number of factors affect the decision, including:
+In today’s real estate market, where prices can be sky-high, moving may be the more expensive option.
+Many people look to renovation or expansion instead as a way of getting more value for their dollars.
+The decision is a very individual one that each family must make on its own because a number of factors affect the decision, including:

 You’re not alone in debating this issue.
 Young couples who are beginning their families see their need for space expanding, while empty nesters look ahead and ponder whether they want to remain in a large home or downsize to a townhome or condo.

 Naturally, not everyone comes to the same conclusion.
-Moneysense magazine noted that 37 per cent of the 850,000 people who changed addresses in 2012 told Canada Post that they were moving to upgrade their homes for family reasons.
+37 percent of the 850,000 people who changed addresses in 2012 told Canada Post that they were moving to upgrade their homes for family reasons.
 More recently, the Altus Group looked at home renovations and found that they yielded $68 billion in 2014, roughly $20 billion more than the amount spent on new builds.

 Author Kira Vermond, writing in Moneysense, has an interesting perspective.
 She suggests that before you proceed further in your thinking, it’s worth making the space you have more usable by decluttering.
 As some homeowners prepare their homes for sale and staging by ridding themselves of unwanted items, they see that they have more space than they realized and decide to remain.

 Think of all the things you may never touch again: old baby clothes, tennis racquets that you purchased at a garage sale and have never swung, or children’s school projects from years ago.

 If decluttering seems daunting, hire a professional to help you.
 Today, there is no shortage of people whose livelihood is based on helping others decide what should be kept and what should be tossed.